Instruction for Authors

 Plagiarism Prevention and Violation of Publication Ethics

 Journals should make clear the type of copyright under which authors work will be published.
-Upon acceptance of manuscript, authors will be asked to complete a 'Journal Publishing Agreement'.
-An e-mail will be sent to the corresponding author confirming receipt of the manuscript together with a 'Journal Publishing Agreement' form or a link to the online version of this agreement.
+Upon acceptance of the manuscript, authors will be asked to complete Copyright Transfer Agreement Form.
+An e-mail will be sent to the corresponding author confirming receipt of the manuscript together with the form or a link to the online version of this agreement.

 Permission should be sought from the publisher to reproduce any substantial part of a copyrighted work that depends on both the significance of the material and the quantity of material used.
 This includes any text, illustrations, charts, tables, photographs, or other material from previously published sources used.
 If excerpts from other copyrighted works are included, the author(s) must obtain written permission from the copyright owners (publisher) and credit the source(s) in the manuscript.

 Copyright protects only original (i.e. creative) material.
 As such it protects only the particular form of expression of a work, and not the ideas or facts contained in it.
 Public domain works are not protected by copyright and may be reproduced without permission.
 Permission would however be required to re-use the final formatted, edited, published version of the work in certain cases, as it is owned by the publisher.

 You can download the Copyright Transfer Agreement Form from here.

 Public trust in the peer-review process and the credibility of published articles depend in part on how well conflict of interest is handled during writing, peer review, and editorial decision making.
 Conflict of interest exists when the authors, affiliated institutions, reviewers or editors have financial or personal relationships that inappropriately influence their actions.
 The potential for conflict of interests can exist regardless of whether an individual believes that the relationship affects his or her scientific judgment.